- Safety and independence rank highest among the many reasons why seniors may consider walk-in bathtubs.

 - To calm and revitalize their energy and indulge in more luxurious baths

-A person without mobility issues has to take to navigate getting in and out of a standard or old-fashioned tub.
+A person without mobility issues has to navigate getting in and out of a standard or old-fashioned tub.
 First, one leg is lifted to get over the high edge, a height of around 17 or 18 inches.
 In that moment, the other leg is being used as a balance.
 The other leg has to then be positioned on the slippery tub floor, with a series of other steps to position oneself in the tub.
-These are all tricky maneuvers when, in addition, the bath is over and the above moves are repeated, this time to get out of the tub and onto the bathroom’s now soaking wet floor.
+These are all tricky maneuvers when, in addition, the bath is over and these motions must be repeated, this time to get out of the tub and walk onto the bathroom’s now wet floor.

 A walk-in tub is helpful for those who need assistance with balance or have other mobility issues.
 In the face of such challenges, opening the walk-in tub’s door all the way out, or all the way in, and just stepping in over what this time is usually only a 4-inch high edge, is exponentially safer and easier to navigate.
 Another reason walk-in tubs are safer is because the user does not have to go from an upright position to lying on their stretched-out back.
 Walk-in tubs are also designed to promote safety and comfort with a molded chair that can be used to sit on while submerged in warm water.

 Many family caregivers responsible for loved ones with Alzheimer’s, Parkinson’s, or other types of dementia may be interested in finding out as much as they can about walk-in bathtubs before upgrading their bathroom.
-It has been reported by the NIA that one in three seniors over the age of 65 fall and sustain a wide range of injuries every year.
-The vast majority of these falls occur in the bathroom, and a bathtub designed to meet older adults’ needs would help depreciate this vast number of injuries.
+It has been reported by the National Institute on Aging that one in three seniors over the age of 65 fall and sustain a wide range of injuries every year.
+The vast majority of these falls occur in the bathroom, and a bathtub designed to meet older adults’ needs would help reduce these types of injuries.

-Walk-in tubs hold water with a depth of about 2.5 feet which allows for a thorough soak, compared to the traditional tub that holds up to 12 inches of water.
+Walk-in tubs hold water with a depth of about 2.5 feet which allows for a thorough soak, compared to the traditional bathtub that holds up to 12 inches of water.

 Safety features that are available in most high-end walk-in bathtubs include: